Complete cost transparency — every dollar accounted for, every dollar beyond costs funds freedom.

 | April 2026 | $1,993 | $272 | $2,264 | 17 stress test runs, architecture development, 8 vCPU / 32 GB (pre-right-sizing) |

 Estimated monthly costs based on us-east-2 pricing.
 The "On-Demand" column shows what you'd pay without any commitments.
-The "You Pay" column reflects the net cost after all active savings plans and reservations are applied.
-ECS Fargate was right-sized from 8 vCPU / 32 GB to 4 vCPU / 16 GB on May 30, 2026.
+The "You Pay" column reflects the net cost after all active savings plans are applied.
+ECS Fargate was right-sized from 8 vCPU / 32 GB to 2 vCPU / 6 GB on May 30, 2026.
+ElastiCache migrated to Serverless on July 2, 2026 — no reserved commitment, pay-per-use.

 | Resource | Configuration | On-Demand | You Pay | Savings |